CynicDog/TheJavaBook/README.md

 # TheJavaBook

- Journey to acquire Java competency .. 👨🏻‍💻
+ Journey to Java competency .. 👨🏻‍💻

  Strongly recommended to read in Google Colaboratory for better readability :)